-We oversimulate total income from subsistence benefits by 70% in 2006 and even more in 2007 and 2008 as we do not take into account reduction in unemployment.
-The average amount per household per application is close (8-14% oversimulation in 2006 with EUSILC and EESILC data).
+We oversimulate total income from subsistence benefits by 150% in 2007 and even more in 2008, while less in 2009 and 2010 as we do not take into account increased unemployment (Table 57).
+The simulated average amount per household per application is similar to the one in external statistics - no oversimulation in 2007 with EUSILC data and 5% oversimulation with EESILC data (see Table 58).

-The average number of households per month who receive subsistence benefits is undersimulated when compared to total number of different households who have received subsistence benefits during a year with our simulated values (about 20% undersimulation in 2006 with EUSILC and EESILC data).
-However, when we compare our average number of households per month who receive subsistence benefits with average number of applications per month according to registry data then it shows that we considerable oversimulate it (54 or 70% in 2006 with EUSILC and EESILC data, respectively).
+The number of different households who receive subsistence benefits is only slightly oversimulated (5-8% in 2007) when compared to total number of different households who have received subsistence benefits during a year with our simulated values.

+However, when we compare our average number of households per month who receive subsistence benefits with average number of applications per month according to registry data then it shows that we considerable oversimulate it (124% or 133%% in 2007 with EUSILC and EESILC data, respectively).
 And this leads to oversimulation of total expenditures.